Los Angeles crime family: DeSimone and Licata

 While other Mafia families in the country were prospering in the 1950s, the L.A. family was beginning its decline.
 When William H. Parker became Chief of Police for the Los Angeles Police Department in 1950, the police started cracking down on organized crime instead of assisting it.
 The weakened Los Angeles family lost ground to the Chicago Outfit and New York families.
 Due to over 50 unsolved gangland killings in the first half of the century, the L.A.P.D. formed a special task force to deal with the problem: "The Gangster Squad".
-This group of men harassed Dragna's family, as well as Cohen's throughout the 1950s.
+This group of men harassed Dragna's family, as well as Cohen's, throughout the 1950s.
 Frank Bompensiero and Jimmy Fratianno started serving prison sentences in 1953 and 1954, respectively.

-In 1956 Jack Dragna died of a heart attack and a vote was made by the senior members of the family to elect its new boss.
+In 1956 Jack Dragna died of a heart attack.
+The senior members of the family voted for its new boss.
 Johnny Roselli was seen as the most logical choice, but lawyer-turned-gangster Frank DeSimone was victorious.
 A disappointed Roselli, who felt that DeSimone rigged the election, transferred back to the Chicago Outfit.
 Fratianno did the same after his release from prison in 1960.

 With Dragna gone and his brother Tom retired after his death, the crime family slipped out of control.
 It quickly became apparent that DeSimone was an incompetent boss.
 According to an unidentified informant, he raped the wife of former underboss Girolamo "Momo" Adamo, which caused Adamo to shoot his wife (who survived) and kill himself.
 This meant the top three men from Dragna's era, the boss, underboss, and consigliere were all inactive in Los Angeles almost immediately after DeSimone took charge.

 DeSimone was present at the ill-fated Apalachin Meeting with his underboss Simone Scozzari.
 When the meeting was raided by police, DeSimone was outed as a mobster.
 He previously had no arrest record and was believed to be a simple lawyer.
 Scozzari came under law enforcement scrutiny after the meeting and was deported to Italy in 1962 for being an illegal immigrant.

-By 1965, it was estimated that the number of members of the L.A. family living in Los Angeles dwindled to 30, while the family actually had a strong presence in San Diego.
+By 1965, it was estimated that the number of members of the L.A. family living in Los Angeles had dwindled to 30, while the family actually had a strong presence in San Diego.
 DeSimone worried about "shaking down" gamblers and bookmakers for fear that they would run to the police.
 In the 1960s, Bonanno crime family boss Joseph Bonanno plotted to have DeSimone killed for failing to exploit the criminal opportunities in Los Angeles.
 The plan was thwarted, but caused DeSimone to become very paranoid, never leaving his house at night.
 DeSimone's unsuccessful reign concluded with his death in 1967, after 11 years in power.